stevenleo2018/305ass2/readme.md

 - For Splashscreen activity, it will show the splash screen for second when user open the game
 - For wakeup activity, it will show the first activity that prince leo waked up from teh forest after he escaped from Kingdom
 - For Weaponactivity, there are multiple choices for user to choose their favourite weapon.
 - For weaponcreatedactivity, after the Prince leo selected the weapon. they can go to next step.
-And this activity is mainly -For people to choose weapon that they would like to use.
+And this activity is mainly - For people to choose weapon that they would like to use.